decentraland/adr/content/ADR-172-rentals.md

 ## Solution Space Exploration

-The Rentals Smart Contract by itself might not be too easy to use, specially because handling signatures is a complex thing.
+The Rentals Smart Contract by itself might not be too easy to use, especially because handling signatures is a complex thing.

-In order for the contract to be used successfully, a dapp to facilitate signing and server to handle this signatures will be required.
+For the contract to be used successfully, a dapp to facilitate signing and a server to handle these signatures will be required.

 The contract design does not require any existing protocol to be updated.